 Dive site is 35 – 38 m deep and is a long flat reef made up of big “square blocks” with a ledge that runs along the out-to-seaside.
 Like the Pinnacles, this reef also attracts the game fish and therefore attracting the sharks.
 Because this reef runs in a similar depth to the Pinnacles, the currents are sometimes unpredictable.
 This reef is best during summer.

-Dive site is 18 – 20m deep.
-This reef got it’s name from the anchor at the southern inshore end of Kev’s Ledge.
-There are also 2 parallel ledges with an wide variety and abundance of marine and reef life.
-This is a long pretty stretch of reef with the southern part the most interesting.
+The dive site is 18 – 20m deep.
+This reef got its name from the anchor at the southern inshore end of Kev’s Ledge.
+There are also 2 parallel ledges with a wide variety and abundance of marine and reef life.
+This is a long pretty stretch of the reef with the southern part the most interesting.
 There are a lot of hard and soft corals to look at as well as the odd Anemone and its Clown Fish or family of Domino Fish.
 During Whale season you can hear whalesongs on this reef.